Updated: Apr 23

 Principle 2: this isn't unusual, and from what I can tell, would be inline with GDPR, having a contract between the data subject and the company stating their approval of this collection.
 However, based on the other pieces, I'm still quite sceptical of what data they deem needed to improve your experience.

 Principle 3: again, not unusual.
-As per what David always says "Remember, if a product is free, that's because you're the product." #TheresValueInData
+As per what a colleauge of mine used to always say "Remember, if a product is free, that's because you're the product."

 Principle 4: "We only reveal your data for legal or safety issues."
 I'd be interested to know what their policy is regarding how they make these decisions.